 Each year in the District of Columbia, approximately 8,500 students are truant, or chronically absent, from school.
 The Attendance Accountability Amendment of 2013 enacted steep requirements for schools and parents to try to reduce truancy.
-Access Youth has partnered with DCPS to develop and implement a program to provide early intervention to address truancy issues in four high schools: Anacostia, Ballou and Eastern.
-Our Truancy Prevention Program targets this problem using family mediation to develop identify and address barriers to attendance.
+Access Youth partnered with DCPS and developed and implemented a program to provide early intervention to address truancy issues at: Anacostia, Ballou, Eastern, H.D.
+Woodson high schools and Kramer and Johnson Middle Schools.

 The goals of the program are to: